You have no items in your cart.

 Male haircuts will conform to the following standards.

 The hair must present a tapered appearance.
-A tapered appearance is one where the outline of the soldier’s hair conforms to the shape of the head, curving inward to the natural termination point at the base of the neck.
+A tapered appearance is one where the outline of the Soldier’s hair conforms to the shape of the head, curving inward to the natural termination point at the base of the neck.

 When the hair is combed, it will not fall over the ears or eyebrows, or touch the collar, except for the closely cut hair at the back of the neck.
 The block-cut fullness in the back is permitted to a moderate degree, as long as the tapered look is maintained.

-Males will keep their face clean-shaven when in uniform or in civilian clothes on duty.
+Males will keep their face clean-shaven when in uniform, or in civilian clothes on duty.